What are Paid Surveys?

 With the power of the Internet to reach so many people so quickly and cost-effectively, a whole online industry has emerged of companies/websites that are designed to capture the opinions and thoughts of you and me and feed those back to knowledge thirsty organisations.
-And these websites pay for your opinions and time.
+And these websites pay you for your opinions and time.

 + Read about:

 - Who Does The Information Go Back To?